Current Students Feedback and complaints YourJCU Subject and Teaching Survey

 YourJCU Subject and Teaching Survey

-Students are at the heart of JCU and as part of our commitment to improving the quality of our subjects and teaching, we regularly seek feedback on the JCU student experience.
+As part of JCU's commitment to improving the quality of subjects and teaching, we regularly seek feedback from students on their learning and teaching experiences.

-1. Click on the unique link that is provided to you in your invitation email
+1. Click on the unique link that is provided for in the email

 See the YourJCU Survey FAQs for further information.

-*at the time of survey data extraction and preparation
+*enrolled at the time of data extraction and preparation

 How do JCU staff use the survey feedback?